-1. Each Member State shall ensure that within its territory one or more Deposit Guarantee Schemes are introduced and officially recognised.
+1. Each Member State shall ensure that within its territory one or more DGSs are introduced and officially recognised.

-This shall not preclude the merger of schemes of different Member States or the establishment of a cross-border DGS.
-Approval of such cross-border or merged DGSs shall be obtained from the respective Member States where the concerned schemes are established.
+This shall not preclude the merger of DGSs of different Member States or the establishment of cross-border DGSs.
+Approval of such cross-border or merged DGSs shall be obtained from the Member States where the DGSs concerned are established.

-1a.
-Contractual schemes referred to in Art.
-1 (2)(b) may be officially recognised as Deposit Guarantee Schemes if they comply with this Directive.

-Institutional protection schemes referred to in Art.
-1 (2) (c) may be officially recognised as Deposit Guarantee Schemes if they fulfil the criteria laid down in Article 113(7) of Regulation (EU) No 575/2013 and comply with this Directive.

-No credit institution authorised in a Member State pursuant to Article 8 of Directive 2013/36/EC shall take deposits unless it is a member of a scheme officially recognised in its home Member State pursuant to paragraph 1.
+- 2. A contractual scheme as referred to in point (b) of Article 1(2) of this Directive may be officially recognised as a DGS if it complies with this Directive. - An IPS may be officially recognised as a DGS if it fulfils the criteria laid down in Article 113(7) of Regulation (EU) No 575/2013 and complies with this Directive. - 3.
+A credit institution authorised in a Member State pursuant to Article 8 of Directive 2013/36/EU shall not take deposits unless it is a member of a scheme officially recognised in its home Member State pursuant to paragraph 1 of this Article. - 4.
+If a credit institution does not comply with the obligations incumbent on it as a member of a DGS, the competent authorities shall be notified immediately and, in cooperation with the DGS, shall promptly take all appropriate measures including if necessary the imposition of penalties to ensure that the credit institution complies with its obligations.

-- 2. If a credit institution does not comply with the obligations incumbent on it as a member of a DGS, the competent authorities shall be notified immediately and, in collaboration with the DGS, shall promptly take all appropriate measures including the imposition of penalties to ensure that the credit institution complies with its obligations. - 3.
-If the measures taken under paragraph 2 fail to secure compliance on the part of the credit institution, the Deposit Guarantee Scheme may, subject to national law and with the express consent of the competent authorities, give not less than one month's notice of its intention to exclude the credit institution from membership of the scheme.
-Deposits made before the expiry of the notice period shall continue to be fully covered by the scheme.
-If, on the expiry of that notice period, the credit institution has not complied with its obligations, the DGS shall exclude the credit institution. - 4.
-Deposits held on the date on which a credit institution is excluded from membership of the scheme shall continue to be covered by the DGS. - 5.
-All DGS referred to in Article 1 shall be supervised by the designated authorities on an ongoing basis, as to their compliance with this Directive.

-Cross-border DGSs, shall be supervised by representatives of the designated authorities of the Member States where the affiliated credit institutions are authorised

-5a.
-Member States shall ensure that DGS, at any time and upon request of the DGS, receive from their members all information necessary to prepare a repayment of depositors, including markings under Article 4(2).

-5b.
-DGS shall ensure the confidentiality and the protection of the data pertaining to depositors' accounts.
-The processing of such data shall be carried out in accordance with Directive 95/46/EC of the European Parliament and of the Council of 24 October 1995 on the protection of individuals with regard to the processing of personal data and on the free movement of such data.
+- 5. If the measures taken under paragraph 3 fail to secure compliance on the part of the credit institution, the DGS may, subject to national law and the express consent of the competent authorities, give not less than one month's notice of its intention to exclude the credit institution from membership of the DGS.
+Deposits made before the expiry of that notice period shall continue to be fully covered by the DGS.
+If, on expiry of that notice period, the credit institution has not complied with its obligations, the DGS shall exclude the credit institution. - 6.
+Deposits held on the date on which a credit institution is excluded from membership of the DGS shall continue to be covered by that DGS. - 7.
+The designated authorities shall supervise DGSs referred to in Article 1 on an ongoing basis as to their compliance with this Directive. - Cross-border DGSs shall be supervised by representatives of the designated authorities of the Member States where the affiliated credit institutions are authorised. - 8.
+Member States shall ensure that a DGS, at any time and upon the DGS's request, receives from their members all information necessary to prepare for a repayment of depositors, including markings under Article 5(3). - 9.
+DGSs shall ensure the confidentiality and the protection of the data pertaining to depositors' accounts.
+The processing of such data shall be carried out in accordance with Directive 95/46/EC.

-6. Member States shall ensure that DGS perform tests of their systems and that they are informed as soon as possible in the event that the competent authorities detect problems in a credit institution that are likely to give rise to the intervention of DGS.

-Such tests shall take place at least every three years and more frequently where appropriate.
-The first test shall take place three years after entry into force of this Directive at the latest.
+- 10 Member States shall ensure that DGSs perform stress tests of their systems and that the DGSs are informed as soon as possible in the event that the competent authorities detect problems in a credit institution that are likely to give rise to the intervention of a DGS. - Such tests shall take place at least every three years and more frequently where appropriate.
+The first test shall take place by ....

 Based on the results of the stress tests, EBA shall, at least every five years, conduct peer reviews pursuant to Article 30 of Regulation (EU) No 1093/2010 in order to examine the resilience of DGSs.
-Deposit Guarantee Schemes shall be subject to the requirements of professional secrecy in accordance with Article 70 of Regulation (EU) No 1093/2010 when exchanging information with EBA.
+DGSs shall be subject to the requirements of professional secrecy in accordance with Article 70 of that regulation when exchanging information with EBA.